gsi-kevincarrera/hypermayorista/README.md

 - [x] Improve error managment and display
 - [x] Add loading status for the checkout
 - [x] Allow to add multiple products from the product card
-- [ ] Find a way to improve product quantity selection, when updating the quantity of a product, beacause each product has a minQuantity, but it does not consider, the quantity already in the cart
+- [ ] Find a way to improve product quantity selection when updating the quantity of a product, beacause each product has a minQuantity, but it does not consider, the quantity already in the cart

 ### Features to Implement